RDAngelFish/New_vision_world/README.md

   It needs to transfer data between the computer and ARC through USB.
 We choose FT2232HL chip to transfer.
 [See the document we use.](https://www.intra2net.com/en/developer/libftdi/download.php)

-  It needs to transfer data between the computer and ARC through USB.
-We choose FT2232HL chip to transfer.
-[See the document we use.](https://www.intra2net.com/en/developer/libftdi/download.php)

   ![ARC_USB](images/ARC_USB.jpg)

 * Support vector machines(SVM)